jestjs/jest/docs/Configuration.md

       .replace('__snapshots__', '__tests__')
       .slice(0, -snapshotExtension.length),

-  // Example test path, used for preflight concistency check of the implementation above
+  // Example test path, used for preflight consistency check of the implementation above
   testPathForConsistencyCheck: 'some/__tests__/example.test.js',
 };
 ```